What is the Cueva del Viento officially?

 Cueva del Viento is the largest lava tube system in Europe and the most complex volcanic tube in the world, thanks to its intricate morphology made up of numerous levels and passages unlike anything else found on the planet.

-It was formed 27,000 years ago and gets its name (Cueva del Viento translates into Cave of Winds) from the powerful draughts which flow through it.
+It was formed 27,000 years ago and gets its name (Cueva del Viento translates into Cave of Winds) from the powerful draughts that flow through the 18km (discovered so far) of passages.

 Cueva del Viento is home to 190 species, 44 of which are troglobites - animals specially adapted to underground environments.
 Of these species condemned to spend the rest of their days in total darkness, 15 are relatively new to science, such as the eyeless cockroach.